This topic describes Hive data source considerations and Dremio configuration.

 In addition, the following interfaces and reading file formats are supported:

 Hive table access using Hive's out-of-the-box SerDes interface, as well as custom SerDes or InputFormat/OutputFormat.

 Hive-supported reading file format using Hive's own readers -- even if Dremio does not support them natively.note

 Dremio does not support Hive views.
 However, you can create and query views instead.

 This section provides information about Hive configuration.

 Adding additional elements to Hive plugin classpaths

-Hive plugins can be extended to use additional resource files and classes.
-The plugins can be added as either directories or JAR files.
+Hive plugins can be extended to utilize additional resource files and classes.
+These can be added as either directories or JAR files.
 Note that any resources that are part of the server's classpath are not exposed to the Hive plugin.

 Ensure the directory and its contents are readable by the Dremio process user.

 It is possible to use add a symbolic link to a JAR or directory instead of copying a JAR or directory to the directory created in (1).